 The film boasts an enviable ensemble that unites fresh new talent with established actors, all putting in memorable performances.
 Dano is superb as Jay, impassioned and quietly emotional, while Swinton and Jake Gyllenhaal have a riot in eccentric roles that are both unforgettable and terrifying.
 It’s Ahn Seo-hyun who steals the film, though.
 And, of course, her best friend Okja.
 Bong brings the best out of his actors as he directs them through a journey that is unashamedly bonkers.

 As with Bong’s previous entries into the world of film, Okja won’t be for everyone.
 The director has oddball tendencies and blends these with truly dark themes, a combination that won’t sit so well for some viewers.
 What this is though, is a genuine success for Netflix and a bold leap too.
 The film is half in Korean and half in English, and it combines a cast of South Korean actors with American talent – this combination of East and West works and does something in terms of bringing audiences closer to seeking out world cinema.

-For some, watching Okja will lead to a change in life-style.
-For others, it will be a totally nonsensical action-adventure.
+For some, watching Okja will lead to a change in lifestyle.
+For others, it will be a nonsensical action-adventure.
 And for most, a riotous ride that’s a great piece of cinema.
-Bong’s film will stir many different reactions but perhaps that reflects its total brilliance.
+Bong’s film will stir many different reactions and this reflects its total brilliance.
 Rather wonderfully, Okja is unlike any film before it.
 Bong Joon-ho has masterfully crafted a one-of-a-kind picture that is, yes, completely unusual, but brilliantly so.
 It’s an adventure of epic proportions that’s thematically brave and brimming with heart.